| Real Name | Roman Arkadyevich Abramovich |

 In February 2000, Abramovich met with aluminium oligarchs Iskander Makhmudov, Oleg Deripaska, and Lev Chernoi with a proposal to consolidate the aluminium business in Russia and end the wars, with a major investment by Abramovich.
 At a meeting at the Balchug Kempinski in Moscow that lasted until 5:00AM, the companies all agreed to merge and form Rusal.[15]
 Along with SUAL Group, the two companies controlled 90% of the Russian aluminum market.[27]

-In two transactions in 2004, Abramovich sold his 50% stake to Deripaska for a total of $5 billion.[29]
+In two transactions in 2004, Abramovich sold his 50% stake in Rusal to Deripaska for £1.8 billion, making him the richest person in the world under the age of 40.[28][29]

 Berezovsky v Abramovich